Conspiracy of Fire Nuclei: 2011 police shootout

+2024 Labour Ministry bombing

+On February 3, 2024, a bomb detonated outside the Greek Labour Ministry in Athens.
+Responsibility for the attack was later claimed by a new group calling itself the 'Revolutionary Class Self-Defence'.
+Police suspect that this supposed group includes militants drafted by terrorists remaining at large after Greece's largest terror group (17N) was disbanded over two decades ago.
+No casualties were reported in the blast.

+However, one of the suspects arrested has been linked to the SPF.

 Arrests and escapes

 In June 2019, Giannis Michalidis, alleged by police to be a member of Conspiracy Cells of Fire known as “The Syntagma Archer”, escaped from the agricultural prison of Tyrintha.
 In the same month two Anarchist robbers and an associate with alleged ties to The Conspiracy Cells of Fire were arrested attempting to rob a money delivery van in Thessaloniki.
 The two men, Yiannis Dimitrakis and Costas Sakkas attempted to rob a delivery van at Thessaloniki's AHEPA Hospital posing as a doctor and patient before being apprehended by Counter-Terrorism officers.

 Ideology

 Two SPF proclamations published in athens.indymedia.org on 19 May 2010, explained that SPF represented a "third pole" of anarchist thought in Greece, anarcho-individualism, contrasting it with social anarchism and insurrectionary anarchism.
 In their published text "The Sun Still Rises", they put forward a redefinition of the concept of revolutionary "organization" as an entity consisting of many groups and individuals of various backgrounds, united through a common critique of capitalist society and a commitment to "immediate freedom" through urban guerrilla tactics.